snowlyg/iris-admin-doc/content/en/docs/prologue/quick-start.md

 ---
 title: "Quick Start"
-description: "One page summary of how to start a new Doks project."
+description: "One page summary of how to start a new IRIS-ADMIN project."
-lead: "One page summary of how to start a new Doks project."
+lead: "One page summary of how to start a new IRIS-ADMIN project."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false